eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-single-user.md

 ---
 ## Supported OpenShift Flavors and Versions

-Single User Eclipse Che can be deployed to MiniShift, OCP, OSD and OSO v3.6+.
+Single User Eclipse Che can be deployed to Minishift, OCP, OSD and OSO v3.6+.

 ## Pre-Reqs